A Brief History of the Town

 upscale image.
 The same qualities that once drew families such as the Firestones, DuPonts, and Roosevelts have attracted current celebrities as well as ordinary people who love to live in Golden Beach.
 The old mangrove swamps are now replaced by stately homes.

-90 years later the Town continues to build and improve on the vision of the Ralston brothers.
+Even today, the Town continues to build and improve on the vision of the Ralston brothers.
 Its current Mayor, Town Council and Town Administration have unfaltering dedication to enriching their community.
 In the past decade the Town has undergone a massive $48 million Capital Improvement Project.
 Upgrades have been made to secure the Town’s standing as a forefront community.
 Light, cable and phone utility lines have all been undergrounded, new water lines laid, a comprehensive storm water system has been installed.
 Renovations and reconstruction have occurred on the Town’s bridges ensuring their integrity and durability.
 Plans are in the works to roll out a one-of-a-kind, state-of-the-art security system and motion detectors that will monitor the shoreline as well as the roadways within Town.
 New street lighting has been installed throughout Town for improved security and aesthetics.
 Other projects focused on beautification; installing meandering sidewalks throughout Town and a complete renovation to landscaping using Florida-native plants, and a recent reimagining of the Town’s main entrance at The Strand.
 In the past ten years the value of homes in Golden Beach has more than doubled from $479 million to $1.35 billion.

 The Ralston brothers would undoubtedly be proud of the way their coastal dream town has evolved and grown, meeting the ever-increasing expectations of modernity while holding onto their original vision of a tranquil enclave of oceanside splendor.